markleboeuf/website-hugo/content/portfolio/early_trend_detection.md

 ### Trend Detection Performance

 Now that we've assigned a label to each of the stocks in our training set, we'll download the test stocks.
-These data points will come from the following year during the same time period (i.e., Jan/Feb 2016).
+These data points are from the following year during the same time period (i.e., Jan/Feb 2016).

 ```
 test_period_begin = as.Date("2016-01-01")